john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 The cherry on top is that [InSPyReNet](https://github.com/plemeri/InSPyReNet) has MIT License which allows for Commercial use (for example BRIA does not allow Commercial use to my knowledge)

-Check [InSPyReNet](https://github.com/plemeri/InSPyReNet) License for yourself I will not be held accountable :)
+Check the Licenses for yourself I will not be held accountable :)

 ## Features